canonical/notebook-operators/image-definitions/README.md

 ### Setup

-Initial setup of image definitions was already peformed.
-If required, initial setup can be done again using:
+To setup all required repositories:

 ```
 setup.sh .
 ```

 This will perform a sparse checkout of all required repositories in current (`.`) directory.
 Refer to `setup.sh` script for more detail on what directories are created.
-Those are also described in [##Image-Definitions] section of this README.
+Those are also described in [Image Definitions](#image-definitions) section of this README.

+Refere to [Maintenance](#maintenance) section for more details on how to use and create patches.

 ### Build